MattiaSensi/BilliardOrbitFinder/README.md

 The gist of the algorithm is as follows:

-Consider a table of the form, for x in [0,1),
+Consider a billiard table of the form, for x in [0,1),

 γ(x)=(γ_1(x),γ_2(x))